EMKF/Indicators-PythonLibrary/README.md

 ```

 # Requirements
-In order to run the `bds` or `qwi` functions, you will need a valid Census API key, either stored as an variable on your computer labeled "CENSUS_KEY", or passed to the function through the "key" argument.
+In order to run the `bds` or `qwi` functions, you will need a valid Census API key, either stored as an environmental variable on your computer labeled "CENSUS_KEY", or passed to the function through the "key" argument.
 If you do not have a census key, you can submit a request at the following URL: https://api.census.gov/data/key_signup.html.

 # Library Structure